mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<Autocomplete clearIcon={defaultClearIcon} />
   ```

+  You can use the [`autocomplete-rename-closeicon` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#autocomplete-rename-closeicon) for automatic migration.

 - The following values of the reason argument in `onChange` and `onClose` were renamed for consistency:

   1. `create-option` to `createOption`